-• Liten Logistics Services Pte Ltd ("LLS")
+Executive Director Liten Logistics Services Pte Ltd ("LLS")

 Mr Andrew Lim ("Andrew") is the Executive Director of the Group's subsidiary, LLS since April 2011.
 He is responsible for the overall management, sales and operations for the entities under his charge.
 Andrew brings with him more than 30 years of experience in general logistics such as transportation, moving services for heavy machineries, general warehousing, freight forwarding and packing and crating of machineries for the manufacturing and construction industries.
 Andrew is a major shareholder of LLS.
-In recent years, he has also took on the role as a secondhand dealer in condemned electronic parts primarily from the semi-conductor industry for recycling/ trading purpose.
+In recent years, he has also took on the role as a secondhand dealer in outdated and unusable electronic parts primarily from the semiconductor industry for recycling/trading purpose.